ustaxcourt/ef-cms/temp_delete_me.md

 ::: STUFF TO DO :::
-- test cases (review ones tenille wrote on story)
+- test cases (review ones Tenille wrote on story)
-- When something goes into the dead letter queue, we should send out some sort of notification, to what and who is TBD.
+- Test dlq (alarm and sns topic work)
+- Smoketests: we haven't run them in a long time
+- Let Tenille know that we've covered scenario two in 10007 comments

 ::: SOLO :::
-- confirm styling is correct with centering
+- send styling back to UX for second check on exp2?
 - Investigate socket closure (outage, idle state, etc)

 ::: QUESTIONS :::
 - What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?
-- How do we make forgot password more secure?
-- Have we covered one of two scenarios mentioned in 10007 comments by Tenille?
 - Retry logic around Worker Queues?
-They currently fan out for email changes, if it fails it will goto dead letter queue.
+They currently fan out for email changes, if it fails it will go to dead letter queue.
 Since verifyPendingEmail endpoint isn't async anymore it doesn't retry like it used.
-- Ask Chris what should happen when user logs in and then manually visits /login again.

 ::: DOD :::
 - Refactor cognito so every account has and can be looked up by custom:userId.
 Extract application.getCognito() into application.getUserGateway();